-Michelle Knight serves as President and Chief Economist for RWA.
+Michelle Knight serves as President and Chief Economist for RWA and is a member of the Executive Leadership Team of RWA Wealth Partners.
 As President, Michelle is responsible for day-to-day management of RWA and executing its long-term strategic plan.
 As Chief Economist for RWA, she is responsible for apprising clients of the firm of global economic and market activity.
 Michelle is a frequent contributor to Financial Advisors magazine and Private Asset Management magazine, and has been quoted in Bloomberg, Thomson Reuters, the Boston Business Journal, Forbes, and The Boston Globe.